tahaelbayad/SuperheroesGroup/readme.md

          146621514      branch-misses                    #    0.06% of all branches

-### Perf record
+### Recording with Perf Record

 Note: we coudln't execute perf record command on sifive nodes.

-So far, we tried the following command:
+So far, we tried the following commands:

 ```bash